OpenSourceEconomics/respy/docs/explanations/economic_model.rst

 Under uncertainty individuals face sequential decisions whether to engage in a certain occupation, attend school, or to enjoy leisure.
-Keane and Wolpin (1997, :cite:`Keane.1997`) build upon a basic human capital model and extend it to best fit empirical data on schooling and occupational choice.
+Keane and Wolpin (1997, :cite:`Keane.1997`) build upon a basic human capital model and extend it to optimally fit empirical data on schooling and occupational choice.

 Individuals enter the model at age :math:`16` and take decisions until